 Centennial's Social Worker is accessed through the Student Services Office.
 Works with students and parents to provide clinical support for students.
 Liaises with medical/mental health agencies as necessary.
-Book appointments through the Guidance Office.
+Book appointments through the Guidance Office or on the Centennial website.